Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/genebuild-annotation.md

 This data is mapped to the genome using Minimap2 (Li, H., 2018), with the recommended setting for each type of data.
 Additionally, low frequency intron/exon boundaries that are non-canonical are replaced with high frequency boundary coordinates within 50bp, and the low frequency potential gaps between adjoining exons are filled in based on high frequency observations of single exons with the same terminal boundary coordinates.

 ## sncRNA
-Using a database containing known sncRNAs from RFAM archive (Kalvari, I., et al, 2018), we use CMsearch (part of the Infernal suite; Cui, X., et al, 2016) to search for homology models of the sequences provided in the database.
+Using a database containing known sncRNAs from RFAM archive (Kalvari, I., _et al_, 2018), we use CMsearch (part of the Infernal suite; Cui, X., _et al_, 2016) to search for homology models of the sequences provided in the database.

-Additionally, tRNAscan-SE (Chan, P.P., et al, 2019) allows us to find tRNA genes, some of the largest and most complex non coding RNA sequences.
+Additionally, tRNAscan-SE (Chan, P.P., _et al_, 2019) allows us to find tRNA genes, some of the largest and most complex non coding RNA sequences.

 ## Filtering and finalization of the models